Advice > Consulting

 You might want to use some of the following resources.
 We haven't tested all of them, but some of the candidates we work with have used them in the past and found them helpful.

 3. Mental math cards challenge app (iOS).
-This mobile app lets you work on your mental maths easily on your phone.
+This mobile app lets you work on your mental math easily on your phone.
 Don't let the old school graphics deter you from using it.
 The app itself is actually very good.

 4. Mental math games (Android).
 If you're an Android user this one is a good substitute to the mental math cards challenge one on iOS.

-4. Case interview maths tips and tricks
+4. Case interview math tips and tricks

 If you weren’t aware of this rule already, then you’ll need to know this: